 8 Annoying Things About Being a Left Handed Guitarist

 Let’s face it.
-Being a left handed guitarist is pretty awesome, but it certainly has its challenges!
+Being a left handed guitarist is generally pretty awesome, but it certainly has its unique challenges!

 Here are 8 annoying things that only left handed guitarists will understand.